Sign up

 Once you’ve built an index, the real magic happens in the refinement loop.
 You can tighten constraints, strengthen signals, or reshape the universe entirely with follow-up prompts:

-• “Narrow results to companies with consistent margin expansion.”
+• “Narrow results to companies with high margins.”

 With each iteration, you’re guiding the swarm—like directing a research team toward a sharper interpretation of your thesis.